bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 supports the following actions:

 * Add box: Click and hold the mouse button down, dragging the mouse from the starting point to the end point then release the button.
 This will define the two opposite corners of the rectangle.
 The x- and y-coordinates will be

 * Select box: Tap on an existing box.
-To select multiple hold
-  <<shift>> key while tapping.
+To select multiple hold SHIFT key while tapping.

 * Move box: Click and hold the mouse button down over an existing box then drag it and release the mouse to complete the action.
-To move multiple boxes select them and hold <<shift>> key while dragging one of them.
+To move multiple boxes select them and hold SHIFT key while dragging one of them.

-* Delete box: Select one or more boxes then press
-  <<shift>>+<<backspace>> key to delete them.
+* Delete box: Select one or more boxes then press DELETE key to delete them.

 .. bokeh-plot:: docs/user_guide/examples/tools_box_draw.py
     :source-position: none